 Snacks – even if you’re all inclusive it’s worth taking snacks that your child likes and is familiar with

 Travelling anywhere with children means taking some kind of entertainment with you.
 Even before we arrived on holiday we had a train, 2 days in London and a flight to get through and this meant Erin needed things to do.
+Toys are an essential when you’re travelling with toddlers.
 Here are some ideas for young children:

 Bucket and spade

 I can’t go anywhere without quite a list of techy items.
 We now live in a time where we can’t go anywhere without our phones, tablets or camera.
 Some people will obviously have more than others, especially if more children are involved or there is more expensive items to take with you:

 Most of the other items are replaceable or they can be purchased at the airport or your destination.
 However, there are certain things you cannot go without:

 Emergency phone numbers

 Of course, what you put in your hand luggage is just as important as your checked luggage.
 Erin has her very own Trunki which will have a couple of changes of clothes for her, a mini stockpile of nappies and wipes just in case of delays, snacks and plenty of entertainment.
 John and I have one hand luggage between us to cut down on the amount of luggage we had to take with us.
 However, we take spare clothes for us both as well as the expensive items like camera, tablets etc. I never trust anything like this to be in checked luggage in case they go missing or get broken.
 To optimize space and convenience, one of the best options is a 56x45x25 cabin bag that can accommodate all your essentials.
 This size frequently complies with the carry-on requirements of different airlines, enabling you to avoid additional baggage costs and the inconvenience of standing in line at baggage claim.